KENNETH E. PRINGLE, ESQ., ChairPringle Quinn Anzano, P.C.

 LAURA BRINKERHOFF, LSRP, CPGPresident, Brinkerhoff Environmental Services, Inc.

-Ms. Brinkerhoff is a Licensed Site Remediation Professional (LSRP) and a Certified Professional Geologist (CPG) with more than 25 years of management experience in the field of subsurface investigation, ecological evaluation, and environmental remediation.
+Ms. Brinkerhoff is a Licensed Site Remediation Professional (LSRP) and a Certified Professional Geologist (CPG) with more than 25 years of management experience in the field of subsurface investigation, ecological evaluation and environmental remediation.
 For the past 20 years, Ms. Brinkerhoff has been the President and CEO of Brinkerhoff Environmental Services, Inc., a highly respected New Jersey based environmental consulting firm that specializes in regulatory compliance and site remediation.
-The firm has completed hundreds of environmental cleanup projects involving landfills, public properties, redevelopment sites, and contaminated properties.
-Her experience includes the oversight of urban remediation projects, also known as “brownfield sites,” which require the evaluation and design of technologies for removing environmental contaminants from buildings, soil, and groundwater.
-She has strong relationships with the state and federal agencies which govern the environmental process, and a team of dedicated professionals who have extensive knowledge of the regulations.
-Ms. Brinkerhoff is networked with many professional organizations, and participates in many trade associations and women’s advocacy groups.
+The firm has completed hundreds of environmental cleanup projects involving landfills, public properties, redevelopment sites and contaminated properties.
+Her experience includes the oversight of urban remediation projects, also known as "brownfield sites", which require the evaluation and design of technologies for removing environmental contaminants from buildings, soil and groundwater.
+She has strong relationships with the state and federal agencies which govern the environmental process, and a team of dedicated professionals which have extensive knowledge of the regulations.
+Ms. Brinkerhoff is networked with many professional organizations, and participates in many trade associations and women's advocacy groups.

 DR. MICHAEL BRUNODean, School of Engineering, Stevens Institute of Technology